Updated: Jul 13

 We now have a wide version of Flex Boots available!
 FlexBoot WIDE has all the great benefits and features of the standard size boots, but as the name suggest, the new boot is wider.
 This means that Flex Boots now offer better fit for horses with naturally round hooves.

 In this blog post we answer the most common questions about the new wide boot style, so that you understand why we created it and how it fits into our ethos of improving the life of horses and ponies all around the world.
-Look out for part two of the wide boot blog, where we go into more detail about how you can choose between the standard and wide Flex Boot styles.

 Why did we design a wide boot?